indahud/OTP-Wordlist/README.md

-# 6 digit OTP
+# 6 digit OTP's to bruteforce 2FA

-- This file contains a 6 digit OTP passwords.
+- File contains all the possible combinations of 6 digit numbers.
-- Passwords are shuffled.
+- List contains 10,00,000 combinations.
-- Increased chances of brutforce login
+- Combinations are not in ordered list they are shuffled.
-- List contains 10,00,000 combinations
+- It increases the chances of loging in.